What we’re doing

 Volunteers do a lot of the work at Glenlude.
 In addition to the tree nursery, they’ve built a shelter for volunteers, a composting toilet and a tool store.
 They have also created a wild camping area.

 Volunteers include schools and groups undertaking their John Muir Award, as well as John Muir Trust members.
 Phoenix Futures - a UK-wide drug and alcohol rehabilitation charity - manages a part of Glenlude now known as the Scottish Phoenix Forest.
+Jamie's Wood - a project in memory of Jamie Gardiner (1994-2017) - is fundraising to plant and nurture 1,500 trees on the northern side of the property over the next five years.
+Find out how to support this special memorial project.

 About the land